 18. All University of Suffolk students are entitled to become members of the University of Suffolk Students' Union at the point of enrolment.
 Students will need to be members of the Students' Union to be eligible to vote in elections and become members of clubs.
-A student may opt out of membership at any point by writing to the President of the Students' Union at su.democracy@uos.ac.uk.
+A student may opt out of membership at any point by emailing su.democracy@uos.ac.uk.